T2 road (Zambia): Lusaka Province

 Going south of Lusaka, the road is named Kafue Road.
 It goes for 45 km, through the town of Chilanga and the Shimabala Toll Plaza, to reach the industrial town of Kafue.
 Approximately 10 km after the Kafue town centre, the T2 route crosses the Kafue River as the Kafue Bridge into Southern Province, entering Chikankata District.

 Southern Province

-In Chikankata District (just after the Kafue River crossing), at a junction usually known as Turnpike, the T2 meets the north-eastern terminus of the Lusaka–Livingstone road (T1 road) from Mazabuka, Choma, Livingstone and the Victoria Falls (with links to Botswana, Namibia and north-western Zimbabwe).
+In Chikankata District (just after the Kafue River crossing), at a T-junction known as Turnpike, the T2 meets the north-eastern terminus of the Lusaka–Livingstone Road (T1 road) from Mazabuka, Choma, Livingstone and the Victoria Falls (with links to Botswana, Namibia and north-western Zimbabwe).